What is Native acknowledgment?

 The endorsement of acknowledgment is also motivated by the work of Native leadership within the school and by our deep ties within Native communities.
 Our Native faculty, staff, and students have worked to develop positive and mutually responsible and respectful relationships with Native tribes here in Indiana and across the nation, have shaped Liberal Arts’ innovative curriculum, and were instrumental in bringing Native design principles into our current shared spaces; our Native students draw upon unique backgrounds and the IU Indianapolis' training to cultivate social change.
 IU Indianapolis American Indian Programs is a hub for the recruitment and preparation of Native professionals as well as for several of IU Indianapolis' collaborations with Native, community and governmental partners.

 The tribes noted in this acknowledgement are those families and people whose cosmogony (origin stories) begin in this land we now call “Indiana.”
 We utilize the treaties with these sovereign nations as indications of their historic presence on this land and whose families still call this contested land home.
-Additional information is available from the IU Indianapolis American Indian Programs office, 425 University Boulevard, Cavanaugh Hall CA325, Indianapolis, Indiana, USA 46202.
+Additional information is available from the IU Indianapolis American Indian Programs office, located in Cavanaugh Hall CA325.

 How to offer a Native acknowledgment